-A prospectus definition about an investment can be compared to a course outline for a class.
-Before enrolling in either, it’s important to know what we’re getting into.
-Before purchasing a security, reading the prospectus is essential to make an informed decision.
-The process is different for stocks and mutual funds and ETFs.
-This legal disclosure document can be found on the company’s website as well as on EDGAR, thanks to the SEC.
-We’ll take a look at the differences and components of both as well as their importance for investors.
+A prospectus definition of an investment can be compared to a course outline for a class.
+Before enrolling in either, knowing what we’re getting into is important.
+Likewise, reading the prospectus is essential to make an informed decision before purchasing a security.
+The process is different for stocks and mutual funds, and ETFs.
+This legal disclosure document can be found on the company’s website and EDGAR, thanks to the SEC.
+We’ll look at the differences and components and their importance for investors.

 Before a stock goes public with an IPO, a prospectus is required to be filled with the SEC.
-This document is made public.
+Then, this document is made public.

 A preliminary prospectus, also called a red herring, and a final prospectus must be filled.

 In some cases, an abridged prospectus can also be filed.
 There is a different prospectus definition for each stage of the IPO process.